Recreational (Comprehensive) and Medical (Comprehensive)

 Can I sell marijuana in California?

-Sale and distribution from one individual to another is still illegal.
-However, SB 420 allows for communities, collectives and cooperatives to grow on a non-profit basis and sell to its members; this also includes primary designated caregivers who purchase on behalf of others.
+Sale and distribution from one individual to another is illegal.
+However, SB 420 allows for communities, collectives and cooperatives to grow on a non-profit basis and sell to its members.
 The legal sale and distribution of recreational marijuana won’t be entirely clear until at least 2018, when lawmakers and governing agencies aim to have a framework of guidelines in place.

 The information presented here should not be construed as legal advice.
 State and Federal laws are always subject to change.
 We aim to keep this page as updated as possible; however, for additional information regarding California marijuana laws, please see the California Cannabis Portal, Find Law and the National Conference of State Legislatures.